glngn/sbt-alldocs/README.md

 Suitable for distribution of an alldocs for an alljar (aka uberjar).
 This will include all dependencies and all compiler version targets.
 The result is a large but complete set of documentation.

-EG: screenshot of the generated `alldocs/index.html` for [docs.glngn.com](http://docs.glngn.com/latest/api/).
+EG: screenshot of the generated `alldocs/index.html` a small project:

 ![index screenshot](https://github.com/glngn/sbt-alldocs/blob/main/screenshot.png?raw=true "Screenshot of an example index")